Aeroluna/LunaCoopMod/README.md

 - Buffed Cannonball's weapon attack to deal cone splash damage in a small area.

 Makes it feel a little less bad when Cannonball crits a single zergling for 500 damage.
 Fun fact: all I did was uncomment some unused data.

+- Added a cursor splat for Rattlesnake's Deploy Revitalizer.
+- Fixed an issue where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
+- Added a new AOE visual effect after purchasing Hammer Munitions.
+- Added blue trail to Rattlesnake's projectiles after purchasing Hammer Munitions.
+- Reworked Vega's Psi Projector visuals.
+- Fixed an issue where unit's affected by Psi Projector twice in a row would have their height visually reset.
+- Added a cast animation for Rattlesnake's Deploy Revitalizer ability.
+- Added a cast animation for Sirius's Deploy Warhound Turret ability.

+yeah.

 ## Zeratul